thejunto/handbook/content/projects.md

 ![project-lead](/images/project-lead.png)

-A project lead main responsibility is to bring up the conversations necessary to move the project forward.
+A project lead's main responsibility is to bring up the conversations necessary to move the project forward.
 He shouldn't demand things from other people involved in the project.

 ## Programming